Three Intentions I'm Carrying Into the Second Half of the Year

 Like most people, I’d love to spend less time on my phone.

-I’ve thought more about this intention, I've realized it isn't just about the amount of time I spend on it.
-It's also about when I'm using it, and why.
+But as I’ve thought more about this intention, I've realized it isn't just about the amount of time I spend on my phone — it’s also about when I'm using it, and why.

 There are plenty of moments when I genuinely enjoy using my phone.
 Sometimes I end the day laughing at Instagram reels (here’s my favorite account these days), texting friends, or catching up on Marco Polo.
 Those moments bring me joy, and I don't regret them.